Wheatbelt railway lines of Western Australia: Closures

 The government decided in 2012 to close the Tier 3 lines and upgrade local and state roads.

 Considerable concern was raised as to the closure proposals of the Tier 3 lines, and the expected consequent increase in road traffic.

 The Wheatbelt Railway Retention Alliance and the Save Grain on Rail website continued to state the case for retention of the network.

-In October 2012, the WA Treasurer Troy Buswell announced a delay in closure of the Tier 3 railway lines, and a move of the onus for upgrading onto the operators, and not for the government to fund or maintain.
+In October 2012 the Treasurer of Western Australia, Troy Buswell, announced a delay in closure of the Tier 3 railway lines, and a move of the onus for upgrading onto the operators, and not for the government to fund or maintain.

-The January 2013 report by the Western Australian Auditor General Colin Murphy was critical of the Public Transport Authority and its management of the rail freight network lease.
+The January 2013 report by the Western Australian Auditor General was critical of the Public Transport Authority and its management of the rail freight network lease.

 In early 2013, the Western Australian state election campaign saw increased activity in relation to the issue.

 The Wheatbelt Railway Retention Alliance and The West Australian reproduced the map of WA's grain rail network, outlining the context of the three tiers of the rail network.

 In September 2013, Buswell repeated his lack of interest in supporting the Tier 3 network, by responding to an issue on the Quairading line.

 In October 2013 Brookfield Rail announced closure of two of the Tier 3 railway lines (Merredin-Trayning and York-Quairading), with others not decided upon.

 The remaining Tier 3 lines were closed in June 2014.

 Arc Infrastructure

 In July 2017, Brookfield Rail changed its name to Arc Infrastructure.

-Over three years of drawn out mediation and arbitration was carried out between Brookfield/Arc and CBH.
+Over three years of drawn-out mediation and arbitration was carried out between Brookfield/Arc and CBH.

 Despite the time and negotiation of a rail access agreement, over 500 km of Tier 3 railways remained closed.